azsdk/azsdk-docs/06-Security-Telemetry/Security_Telemetry_userguide.md

 ### Organization Level Setup

 The setup is done once by a central security team or monitoring team.
 No action required from the end-users in the organization.
+The steps for setting up centrally will be available in coming months.

 #### Application Insights